NullPointer-hash/landmark-based-facial-emotion-recognition/README.md

 # Landmark based facial emotion recognition
-### Made by Wahbi Oussma 😤 and Oumaym 🙃
+### Made by Wahbi Oussama 😤 and Oumayma 🙃

 [![Build Status](https://travis-ci.org/joemccann/dillinger.svg?branch=master)](https://travis-ci.org/joemccann/dillinger)

-This project is an attempt at training a fully connected NN to predict emotions using facial landmarks only.
+This project is an attempt at training a fully connected Neural Network to predict emotions using facial landmarks only.
-There 7 emotions to predict
+There are 7 emotions to predict

 - Angry 😠
 - Disgust 🤢